AAAS Kavli Science Journalism Awards

-This wildlife and environmental film and photography competition takes place at the biennial Wildscreen Film Festival in the UK, since 1982; next one takes place in 2018.
-The Festival is "the world's most prestigious and influential event for the wildlife and environmental film-making industry," attracting hundreds of people from around the world who work in film and television production, or are involved in conservation and environmental issues — providing an opportunity for people from all around the globe to gather to discuss technical, editorial and scientific developments in their industry.
+This wildlife and environmental film and photography competition takes place at the biennial Wildscreen Film Festival in the UK, since 1982; next one takes place 2024.
+The Festival "celebrates and advances the art of natural world storytelling," attracting hundreds of people from around the world who work in film and television production, or are involved in conservation and environmental issues — providing an opportunity for people from all around the globe to gather to discuss technical, editorial and scientific developments in their industry.
 The Panda Awards honor outstanding achievements in the craft of natural world storytelling.

 Deadline: Early bird — Feb 24, 2022; Regular — Apr 14, 2022

 This annual contest is organized by the Tyumen House of Photo and Multimedia, Art Union «PhotoArt» and the Russian Union of Wildlife Photographers.
 Prizes are awarded in multiple categories for photos that reflect not only the beauty of nature but also raise awareness about issues related to ecology and environmental protection as well as conservation of rare and endangered species.